huntpie/FDA_Recalls_Algorand/README.md

 # FDA_Recalls_Algorand

-Python script to pull OpenFDA Data for Food_Recalls for the month of November 2020
+Python script to pull OpenFDA Data for Food_Recalls for December 1st.

-Pull data into readable JSON Array
+Break results JSON data in half to fit in 1KB of Algo notefield

+Label first half of data

+Use python sdk to encode data into txn

+Label second half of data

 Encode JSON into uint8 array (if this is possible?)